ooeyad/utterance_Gender_Classifier/README.md

 data are balanced for speakers' Genders so that would be helpful for the classification and no need for balancing the data

 I have done some Data Augmentation to add more variations on data by taking random 1% of the audio files and added randomly colored noise and white noise and a slight pitch changes.

+# Classifier solution Approaches

+## Approach 1

+### Features Statistical Analysis.
+In this approach I do the following :
+1- Prepare data files paths with speakers ids and genders in a dataframe 2- from the dataframe load each audio file for 2 seconds only.
+3- extract the features from the audio signal and calculate mean, minimum, maximum and standard deviation for such feature 4- features extracted are :
+*   zero crossing rates
+*   tonal centroid
+*   roll-off frequency
+*   spectral flattness
+*   Spectral Contrast
+*   Spectral Bandwidth
+*   spectral centroid
+*   RMSE